-Teaching himself to play drums, guitar and bass, Ian formed his first group while at school in his early teens.
-In 1991 he established his bedroom recording lab, which is still operational today, and began his earliest forays into electronic music with 4 track cassette radio collages.
-He started building simple tone generators, which have grown into a series of more than 30 numbered Hellitrons.
+Teaching himself to play drums, guitar and bass, Ian formed his first group The Pineapples, while at school in Weymouth in his early teens, and in 1988 with Adrian Shephard, they assembled Brighton group, the Giant Clams.
+In 1991 Ian established his bedroom recording lab, which is still operational today, and began more concerted forays into electronic music with 4 track cassette radio collages.
+He started building simple tone generators, which have grown into a series of over 30 numbered Hellitrons.
 More sophisticated multi-circuit machines or Hellisizers, have augmented this unique range of self-constructed, creatively soldered instruments, which provide all the electronically generated sounds for Ian’s compositions.

 Only a small amount of his electronic music has been properly released, but a sample can be heard via Soundcloud, and a list of all his appearances and releases can be viewed at Discogs.